MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/searchoperator.md

 ---
 title: search operator - Azure Data Explorer
-description: TLearn how to use the search operator to search a text pattern in multiple tables and columns. ms.reviewer: alexans ms.topic: reference ms.date: 01/22/2023
+description: Learn how to use the search operator to search for a text pattern in multiple tables and columns. ms.reviewer: alexans ms.topic: reference ms.date: 01/22/2023